Aaditri-Informatics/AI-Framework/02-workspace-rules.md

 3. Research Tools
    - Use advanced agentic tools (Perplexity, AIDER.chat, Firecrawl) to resolve complex issues efficiently.

+4. Advanced Debugging Techniques
+   - Apply binary search debugging for efficient issue isolation in large codebases.
+   - Use differential debugging: compare working vs non-working states to identify differences.
+   - Use state snapshot analysis for intermittent issues that are difficult to reproduce.

 ### Security

 1. Server-Side Authority